-Dog owners often think of cortisone when their dog starts itching uncontrollably, either because of allergies or other conditions, or for arthritic symptoms.
-In humans it’s used to successfully treat all sorts of ailments, including asthma, hormone disorders and arthritis.
+Dog owners often think of cortisone when their dog starts itching uncontrollably because of allergies.
+It’s used to treat all sorts of ailments including asthma, hormone disorders and arthritis.
 It comes in different forms, from OTC ointments to a cortisone shot.
-Obviously some not available over the counter, and most vets will not suggest it as a course of treatment unless it’s needed in a critical situation.
+Obviously some not available over-the-counter.
+Actually, most vets will not suggest cortizone as a treatment option for dogs.

-It’s a prescription drug, and the general rule of thumb is that you shouldn’t give drugs that are prescribed to humans to dogs.
-There are just too many unknowns, and too many potential side effects that can have a worse reaction than the problems they’re already experiencing.
+The general rule of thumb is that you shouldn’t give drugs that are prescribed to humans to dogs.
+There are just too many unknowns, and too many potential side effects.
+Your dog could experience a worse reaction than the problems they’re already experiencing.

 Can I Give My Dog Cortisone?
 Answer: No